bwp91/homebridge-ewelink/README.md

 ### Disclaimer
 * I am in no way affiliated with eWeLink nor any of the device brands (like Sonoff) and this plugin is a personal project that I maintain in my free time.
+* Use this plugin entirely at your own risk - please see licence for more information.